-Mixing Processors and DIMM Speeds
+Mismatching Processor and DIMM Speeds

-The Nehalem-EP processor is rated for the maximum DIMM speed that it will support.
-Configuring memory DIMMs that have a DIMM speed that is greater than the processors capability to support will result in the memory DIMM running at the maximum speed of the processor - not the maximum speed of the DIMM.
-See the following table:
+The processor is rated for the maximum DIMM speed that it will support.
+Configuring memory DIMMs that have a DIMM speed that is greater than the processor capability will result in the memory DIMM running at the maximum speed of the processor-not the maximum speed of the DIMM.